maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_1_Research_Ideas.md

 - **Prompt 1:**
     ```text
-    Can you help identify common challenges faced by corporate giving campaigns in engaging communities or driving long-term impact?
+    Can you help identify common challenges faced by corporate Giving Campaigns in engaging communities or driving long-term impact?
     ```
 - **Prompt 2:**
     ```text